 Assume main interaction is with the sun

-The Earth makes one complete orbit of the Sun in 1 year, so you need to break down 1 year into seconds and know that the distance the Earth travels in that time is $2\pi r$ in order to find its average speed is:
+The Earth makes one complete orbit of the Sun in 1 year, so you need to break down 1 year into seconds and know that the distance the Earth travels in that time is in order to find its average speed is:

 With this average velocity we can find the momentum of Earth at location A as we know the mass of the Earth and now know the velocity of the Earth.